 Environmental Advantages

-Regenerative gardening enhances soil health by promoting biodiversity.
-Cover crops and compost use boosts soil structure, leading to better water retention and nutrient availability.
+Regenerative gardening enhances soil health by promoting biodiversity and fostering a diverse ecosystem.
+Cover crops and compost boost soil structure, improving water retention and nutrient availability.
 This healthy soil can absorb more carbon dioxide, helping to combat climate change.

 Pollinator-friendly plants are often included to support bees and other beneficial insects.
 This approach encourages a thriving ecosystem, which is crucial for food production.
 Chemical fertilizers and pesticides are eliminated to avoid pollution, promoting cleaner water and healthier surrounding habitats.